zihao-ai/zihao-ai.github.io/_news/announcement_12.md

 related_posts: false
 ---

-Our work "To Think or Not to Think: Exploring the Unthinking Vulnerability in Large Reasoning Models" has been accepted to <strong>NeurISP 2025 workshop</strong>!
+Our work "To Think or Not to Think: Exploring the Unthinking Vulnerability in Large Reasoning Models" has been accepted to <strong>NeurIPS 2025 workshop on FoRLM</strong>!